ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ## Installing CKEditor&nbsp;5 using npm

 <info-box>
-	To use the editor from npm, you will need a bundler to correctly build the JavaScript files.
+To set up the editor from npm, you need a bundler to build the JavaScript files correctly.
 CKEditor 5 is compatible with all modern JavaScript bundlers.
 For a quick project setup, we recommend using [Vite](https://vitejs.dev/guide/#scaffolding-your-first-vite-project).
 </info-box>

 First, install the necessary package.
 The command below will install the main CKEditor&nbsp;5 package containing all open-source plugins.